yoctoproject/poky/documentation/profile-manual/usage.rst

 -  The top-level `perf(1) manual page <https://linux.die.net/man/1/perf>`__.

-Normally, you should be able to invoke the manual pages via perf itself e.g. ``perf help`` or ``perf help record``.
+Normally, you should be able to open the manual pages via perf itself e.g. ``perf help`` or ``perf help record``.

 To have the perf manual pages installed on your target, modify your